 Notes: All the specifications are based on Table A2, column 1, but using different number of daily lags.
 The coefficients are for the lagged temperatures combined.
 Standard errors are in brackets and clustered at country level. *, **, and *** are for statistical significance at 10%, 5% and 1% respectively.

 The graphs and figures included in the main text are for the cumulative effect of all the lags included in the model (the sum x=0Xax.).
-The graph below furthermore reports the individual effects (each single ax) for temperature and the model of Table A1, column (1). pattern seems to be that lags before the 12th lags seem to have a similar, negative effectSurprisingly
+The graph below reports the individual effects of each lag (each single ax) for average temperature and the model of Table A1, column 1.
+The pattern seems to represent negative effects until the 12th lags.
+Surprisingly, there is a negative impact of temperature on confirmed cases for the temperatures on the day.
+This may be because the severity of the COVID-19 infection might increase with cold weather.
+This is very likely for people with preconditions that are know to be affected by the weather (e.g. diabetes, cardiovascular illnesses), or people that also suffer from other respiratory infections (since these are known to correlate with cold weather).

-The figure belowA
+The figure below also provides the individual effects (ax) for minimum and maximum temperatures separately using the model of Table A1, column 3.
+Effects are clearer and seem mostly determined by maximum temperatures a few days before cases are confirmed to be COVID-19.

-Appendix Figure A1: Values of the individual coefficients (ax) for daily average temperatures in model (1)
+Appendix Figure A1: Values of the individual coefficients (ax) for daily average temperatures (from Table 1, column 1), and maximum and minimum temperatures (from Table 1, column 3)

 Newly infected countries.
 Below we check if the spread of the virus correlates with the weather at the start of the contagion, when a country records less than a given number of total cases (as estimated in the dataset).
-We do not find an association in the early stages of the disease, but it is inefficiently estimated.
+We do not find an association with temperature in the early stages of the disease.

-Appendix Table A63: Restricting the sample to below/above a certain number of national cases
+Appendix Table A6: Restricting the sample to below/above a certain number of national cases